 The short answer to your question is ‘no’: you cannot continue making super contributions beyond the age of 65, unless you satisfy a work test, although special contribution rules apply when an individual is aged 63 or 64.

 The special rules that apply when an individual is aged 63 or 64 mean that ‘yes’, an individual can bring-forward up to 2 years of non-concessional contributions in the year that they turn 63 or 64, but that doesn’t mean they can make super contributions beyond age 65 without satisfying a work test.
-The bring-forward rule operates only when a person is under the age of 65.
+Further, the bring-forward rule operates only when a person is under the age of 65.

-Note: I suggest you also read my articles Turning 65: Maxing out the after-tax contributions cap and Super contributions: Turning 65 part-way through the year, explaining a strange quirk in the work test rules where an individual is under the age of 65 at the start of a financial year, but makes a super contribution after they turn 65 in that same financial year.
+Note: I suggest you also read the SuperGuide articles Turning 65: Maxing out the after-tax contributions cap and Super contributions: Turning 65 part-way through the year, explaining a strange quirk in the work test rules where an individual is under the age of 65 at the start of a financial year, but makes a super contribution, including a bring forward, after they turn 65 in that same financial year.